herreio/openapc-de/README.md

-#### Additional Costs for articles
+#### Additional Costs for articles (APC data set)

-In addition to APCs, additional costs have been reported for 568 articles, totalling € 329,201.
+In addition to APCs, additional costs have been reported for 568 articles in the APC data set, totalling € 329,201.
 The following table shows an overview of the different cost types: